Contrast-Security-OSS/docs/content/installation/node/NodeSupportedTechnologies.md

 ## OS Support

-The agent runs entirely in Node.js-"land" with no *C* dependencies, and therefore works **on all of the same operating systems as Node.js itself**.
-This includes Linux, Windows, macOS, and Unix.
+The agent runs entirely in the Node.js application layer with no *C* dependencies.
+As a result, it works on **all of the same operating systems as Node.js**, including Linux, Windows, macOS and Unix.

 ## Testing Environments